 TGbe editor: Please update the following paragraph and Table as shown below [CID 5967]

 The Link Info field carries information specific to the links and is optionally present.
+When the Link Info field is present, it contains one or more subelements.
+The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).
+The Subelement ID field values for the defined subelements of the Multi-Link element are shown in Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element) (#5967).

-The Subelement ID field values for the defined subelements of the Multi-Link element are shown in Table 9-401c (Optional subelement IDs for Multi-Link element).Table 9-401c—Optional subelement IDs for Multi-Link element
+Table 9-401c—Optional subelement IDs for Link Info field of the Multi-Link element (#5967)